LuSchumacher/superstats/README.md

 [![Tests](https://github.com/LuSchumacher/superstats/actions/workflows/tests.yml/badge.svg)](https://github.com/LuSchumacher/superstats/actions/workflows/tests.yml)

-**superstats** is a Python library for Neural Superstatistics --- simulation and Bayesian estimation of models with time-varying parameter.
+**superstats** is a Python library for simulation and Bayesian estimation of models with time-varying parameter.

-The library is general, but focuses on cognitive modeling.
+The library is general, but for now focuses on cognitive modeling.
 It provides users with:

 - A declarative API for **non-stationary models**: specify which parameters change across time, and how.
-- A library of **transition models** — random walks, Ornstein–Uhlenbeck, autoregression, jump processes, gaussian processes and mixtures thereof
+- A library of **transition models**: random walks, Ornstein–Uhlenbeck, autoregression, jump processes, mixtures thereof, and gaussian processes.
-- **Built-in cognitive models**, plus a plug-in interface for any simulator of your own
+- **Built-in cognitive models**, plus a plug-in interface for any simulator of your own.
-- **Amortized Bayesian inference** build on top of [BayesFlow](https://github.com/bayesflow-org/bayesflow): train once, then quicklz fit every data set
+- **Amortized Bayesian inference** build on top of [BayesFlow](https://github.com/bayesflow-org/bayesflow): train once, then quickly fit every data set

 ## Conceptual overview